Doctor visa routes in People's Republic of China

 What this means for doctors

-Of the 1 People's Republic of China route that commonly fits doctors, 1 needs a sponsoring employer and 0 do not, and 1 can lead to permanent residence.
+Of the 1 People's Republic of China route that commonly fits doctors, 1 needs a sponsoring employer and 0 do not, 1 have confirmed permanent residence mapping.
 Doctors work in a regulated field, so immigration approval is only half the journey: in most countries you must also clear a separate professional-registration or licensing step before you can practise in People's Republic of China.
 That recognition process often takes as long as the visa itself, so it is worth starting in parallel.

 The most-used skilled route into People's Republic of China overall is the Z Work Visa (with Foreigner Work Permit and Residence Permit); it is not specific to doctors but is worth understanding as the benchmark route.